 Helps us assess the testicular details like volume, texture and the blood flow patterns.

 Helps appreciate the prostrate, seminal vesicles and the vas deferens.
 Might be helpful in Obstructive Azoospermia cases.

 This helps us diagnose cases of Retrograde Ejaculation.

 This test helps to screen the chromosomes.
 Couples with chromosomal abnormalities might need the intervention of a genetic counselor to assess the risk in pregnancy and risk of transmission of the chromosomal abnormality to the offspring.

 Y Chromosome Micro-Deletion

-Deletions in Y chromosome might affect the sperm and bring about Azoospermia or crytozoospermia or severe oligospermia.
+Deletions in the Y chromosome might affect the sperm and bring about Azoospermia or crytozoospermia or severe oligospermia.
 In all such cases along with karyotyping assessment of micro-deletion in Y chromosomes is preferable.
-Though the prevalence of theses deletions are very low, screening is mandatory in the above mentioned cases as Y chromosome infertility has a Y linked inheritance (Male off springs born to couples with Y chromosome micro-deletion might be infertile.)
+Though the prevalence of these deletions are very low, screening is mandatory in the above mentioned cases as Y chromosome infertility has a Y linked inheritance (Male offsprings born to couples with Y chromosome micro-deletion might be infertile.)

 Pregnancies can be achieved by in vitro fertilization (IVF) using intracytoplasmic sperm injection (ICSI) in males with Y-chromosome infertility exhibiting oligozoospermia or Azoospermia with retrievable testicular sperm.
 The presence of a deletion has no apparent negative effect on fertilization or pregnancy and it does not increase the risk for birth defects in children conceived via assisted reproduction technology (ART).